vtex/shoreline/packages/site/documentation/contributing/onboarding.md

 6. Format your code with prettier (yarn prettier).
 7. Make sure your code lints (yarn lint).
 8. Run `yarn build`, yarn `build:storybook` or `yarn build:site` to ensure that the builds are still working.

-### Publishing Packages

-We use Lerna combined with the Conventional Commits to publish our packages.

-- `fix::` a commit of the type fix patches a bug in your codebase.
-It will relase a `PATCH` version.
-- `feat::` a commit of the type feat introduces a new feature to the codebase.
-It will release a `MINOR` version.

-**Publish commands**

-- yarn publish:packages: runs the lerna publish: command, and if it has a fix or a feat commit it will release a new version of the package changed.